 The first step in the journey to retrain the brain for quality sleep is setting up an account and completing an online sleep assessment.
 The experts at Somly keep it simple and straightforward.

 From that information, the Somly coaches can get a good idea of which personalized path to take in a patient’s quest to improve sleep.
-The participant will then take part in a phone call with a licensed sleep coach who will explain the next steps.
+The participant will then take part in a phone call with a board-credentialed sleep coach who will explain the next steps.

 Participants are asked to keep a detailed sleep diary for the first week, which they’ll share with their coach.
-The sleep journal entries can help the Somly licensed sleep experts assess rest and health information before proceeding with specialized techniques to heal sleep problems.
+The sleep journal entries can help the Somly sleep experts assess rest and health information before proceeding with specialized techniques to heal sleep problems.

 Everyone wants to fall asleep easily and stay asleep without the aggravation of insomnia.
 CBT-I is scientifically proven, shown to be up to 80% more effective than sleeping pills, and has received favorable reviews from prestigious organizations like Mayo Clinic, Harvard Medical School, and the National Institutes of Health.